Agile manufacturing

-Agile manufacturing is a term applied to an organization that has created the processes, tools, and training to enable it to respond quickly to customer needs and market changes while still controlling costs and quality.
-It's mostly related to lean manufacturing.
+Agile Manufacturing is a modern production approach that enables companies to respond swiftly and flexibly to market changes while maintaining quality and cost control.
+This methodology is designed to create systems that can adapt dynamically to changing customer demands and external factors such as market trends or supply chain disruptions.

+It is mostly related to lean manufacturing.
+While Lean Manufacturing focuses primarily on minimizing waste and increasing efficiency, Agile Manufacturing emphasizes adaptability and proactive responses to change.
+The two approaches are complementary and can be combined into a “leagile” system, which balances cost efficiency with flexibility.
+The principles of Agile Manufacturing, with its focus on flexibility, responsiveness to change, collaboration, and delivering customer value, serve as a foundation for the later development of Agile Software Development.

+Origins

+It originated from the Iacocca Institute of Lehigh University in 1991.
+The goal is to create a manufacturing system that can quickly and efficiently respond to changes in customer preferences, market trends and other external factors.

 An enabling factor in becoming an agile manufacturer has been the development of manufacturing support technology that allows the marketers, the designers and the production personnel to share a common database of parts and products, to share data on production capacities and problems—particularly where small initial problems may have larger downstream effects.
 It is a general proposition of manufacturing that the cost of correcting quality issues increases as the problem moves downstream, so that it is cheaper to correct quality problems at the earliest possible point in the process.

-Agile manufacturing is seen as the next step after lean manufacturing in the evolution of production methodology.
+Another enabling factor for it is the increase in global competition amid market changes and diminishing national barriers.

+Agile manufacturing is seen as more than just a hybrid methodology of its predecessors.
+It is often misinterpreted as a follow up to Lean manufacturing.
 The key difference between the two is like between a thin and an athletic person, agile being the latter.
 One can be neither, one or both.
 In manufacturing theory, being both is often referred to as leagile.
 According to Martin Christopher, when companies have to decide what to be, they have to look at the customer order cycle (COC) (the time the customers are willing to wait) and the leadtime for getting supplies.
 If the supplier has a short lead time, lean production is possible.
 If the COC is short, agile production is beneficial.